samuel-pratt/bc-ferries-api/README.md

 ## Running Locally

-To run locally you must have a postgres database set up with the tables in `db_setup.sql` included.
+To run locally you must have a postgres database set up with the tables in `init.sql` included.
 Create a `.env` file from the `.ev.sample` and fill it with the database info.

 Once that's set up just build the project with: